Semi-ATE/DT/README.md

 The epoch (1 January 1970 00:00:00 UTC) is basically just a `marker` from where to count the number of seconds from.

 If one wants to reference a point in time before the epoch, one uses negative epoch numbers.
-This works fine on Linux (and MacOS?) but as usual Windows has another oppinion, so negative epoch times can't be used on Windows machines. :unamused:
+This works fine on Linux (and MacOS?) but as usual Windows has another opinion, so negative epoch times can't be used on Windows machines. :unamused:

 [One of our issues addresses this](https://github.com/Semi-ATE/DT/issues/4), and we'll see if we can fix this :stuck_out_tongue: